nondescryptid/opendoc-state-court-judgments/2019_SGDC_57/report.md

 _with a total value of S$30,606, in the possession of one Liew Kai Lung Karl, and you have thereby committed an offence punishable under s 380 of the Penal Code (Cap 224, Rev Ed 2008)._

 32     The accused maintained her plea of not guilty.
 Prosecution did not apply to recall any witnesses.
 Counsel for the defence applied to recall five witnesses with reference to the altered charge.
-The five witnesses they wished to recall were: Karl, the investigation officer Tang Ru Long, the photographer, the accused, and the maker of a statement.[\[note: 21\]](#Ftn_21) Counsel wanted to “refocus the defence” and “go through in excruciating detail” all the remaining items of clothing as well as “establish a new form that the Defence will have to take”.[\[note: 22\]](#Ftn_22)
+The five witnesses they wished to recall were: Karl, the investigation officer Tang Ru Long, the photographer, the accused, and the maker of a statement.[^21] Counsel wanted to “refocus the defence” and “go through in excruciating detail” all the remaining items of clothing as well as “establish a new form that the Defence will have to take”.[^22]

 33     I did not accede to defence counsel’s application to recall the witnesses as I was of the view that this was merely an attempt to further delay the trial or to frustrate justice.
 I emphasise that the amendment of the charge was merely to _remove_ the reference to 5 items of clothing and two wallets that the accused was alleged to have stolen from Karl.
 The value of the items was also amended to bring the total value down to just $30,606.